 First, I like to wash and dry the fresh okra.
 I prefer doing this a day before so that all the water is gone before I freeze it

-I place the okra in a ziploc bag and write the date on it.
+I place the okra in a ziploc bag and write the date.
 The okra is whole which makes it easier to freeze.

 Alternatively, you can cut it into large chunks and immediately place it in a ziploc bag.
 Write the date and freeze it immediately.
 Don’t give the chopped okra too much time to interact with oxygen.